qizhenkang/myEnglish/README.md

 In Tsinghua, people focus on the story of an star professor or an excellent student, while a large number of those of the ordinary are ignored.
 Therefore, I have no choice but to put my story and idea here.

-I'm born in a _rural_[^4] area of China, where I had a happy childhood.
+I'm born in a _rural_[^vocabulary] area of China, where I had a happy childhood.
 Working hard and _showing perseverance_ in high school, I luckily had the access to almost the best _tertiary education_ in China.
 Currently, I'm _pursuing_ the Ph.D. degree in Tsinghua University, China.

 A little bit unfortunately, to chase fame and fortune, my professor usually asks me to do many non-academic affairs and there is **little academic guidance** for me.
 In fact, the quality of academic guidance from professor does _make a huge difference to_ postgraduates' _academic performance_ and _job prospects_.